mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 .. note:: Why use `dot`_?
 By default, ``vectorA * vectorB`` multiplies arrays
           element per element in `numpy`_.
 There does exist a class called Matrix which will change the behavior to actual matrix mutliplication.
-But to avoid any surprises, LaDa uses the default.
+But to avoid any surprises, Pylada uses the default.
           And hence makes use of `dot`_.